heavenly-tech/heavenly-website/content/en/project/logo-statue/index.md

 +++

+Once a corporate image is set for your business, you would like to display it in many forms.
+One way that we came up with was to make a small statue for the logo of a beauty salon.

 ## Logo Processing for Printing
 [sc.estudio](https://instagram.com/sc.estudio)'s logo was already in a digital format, however, it was still required to process it in order to 3D print a product from it.
 This consists of: